 Many years ago, I never would have thought that I’d be writing this post.
 I had never heard of demonic oppression, and I’m sure I would have been highly skeptical of it if I did.
 I guess a lot has happened since then!

 I talk a lot on this blog about my life changing dramatically over the last few years, and much of that is due to being set free from demonic oppression.
-I’ve never been sure how to explain all of this on my blog, since it can be a such a complex and sometimes controversial subject, but I finally took the time to write a few posts about it all to share with you what I have learned and experienced first-hand.
+I’ve never been sure how to explain all of this on my blog, since it can be a such a complex and sometimes controversial subject, but I finally took the time to write a few posts about it all to share with you what I have learned and experienced first-hand in my own life.

 I admit that I have been nervous to write a series like this, because I’m not sure how people will respond to it.
-I have finally chosen to write about it all, though, because demonic oppression (along with lack of repentance) is a very real component to why many people are not experiencing the freedom that Christ died for us to have.
+I have finally chosen to write about it all, though, because demonic oppression can be a very real component to why many people are not experiencing the freedom that Christ died for us to have.

 I pray that you will continue with me through this post and the next while I explain a lot about demonic oppression and deliverance.
 When I speak about my life changing in countless ways, this subject is what started “the ball rolling” in the freedom I have experienced.

 Despite the exaggerations and craziness that is sometimes portrayed by the world and media concerning it all (“The Exorcist”, for example), demonic oppression is very real.
 My pastors did a message series on this subject a few months ago, and one of their statements has really stuck with me: